 PHYSICAL DIFFICULTY: Easy.
 Almost all the birding is done from easy roads or tracks, or from a safari vehicle.
 The maximum amount of walking will be around 2 miles (3 kilometers) on a few days.

-ACCOMMODATION: Good to excellent; all have private, en-suite bathrooms, and full-time hot water.
-Electricity is available everywhere 24 hours a day.
+ACCOMMODATION: Good to excellent; all have private bathrooms, and hot water.
+Electricity is available everywhere, and is 24 hours a day in most lodges.
 Internet is fairly widespread, but not available everywhere.
 The lodge on the Kavango is a little rustic, but well placed and still some of the best accommodation in the area.